Aldikrasniqi/Kubernetes-Docker/README.md

+# Shopping Cart Application - Deployed as Microservices in a Kubernetes cluster

 A web application is for an Online store that incorporated the sound solutions for the issues by the company in the following areas.